ViniciusAriel/operatingsystems_project/README.md

-# operatingsystems_project
+# Terminal Executor - Operating Systems and Exercises - Final Project

 This project implements a server and player code for a "Hangman's Game".
 It can be played by multiple people together.

 ## Game Description

-In Hangman's Game, there is a secret word the players must guess.
+In Hangman's Game, there is a secret word that the players must guess.
 The only information available from the start is the number of letters in the word.

 Each player can guess a letter.
 If the letter is not contained in the secret word, a life is lost.
 If the letter is contained in the secret word, every position in which this letter appear in is revealed.